 Have a Prontopia Local to help you to get around the city

-The best way to get around Venice is with a Local, and that’s why we recommend to book or request on-demand your Prontopia Local through the app in order to have the best have tips and recommendations about the city and to go around easy and stress free.
+The best way to get around Venice is with a Local, and that’s why we recommend to book or request on-demand your Prontopia Local in order to have the best have tips and recommendations about the city and to go around easy and stress free.

 Never eat in a restaurant with the pictures of the food displayed outside